Hammad Azam planning to shift to US

 According to sources, the all-rounder’s contract to play cricket in the US is in the final stages.

-Hammad, a right-handed batman and right-arm medium fast bowler, played 11 ODIs and five T20 Internationals for Pakistan from 2011 to 2015.
+Hammad, a right-handed batsman and right-arm medium fast bowler, played 11 ODIs and five T20 Internationals for Pakistan from 2011 to 2015.

 Sami, who led the Pakistan team in the 2014 Under-19 World Cup, played 13 Tests and four ODIs from 2015 to 2017.